front cover of The EartHeaven Calendar White Paper

 DOWNLOAD A FREE E-VERSION PDF TODAY!

-ON THE COVER: An artist’s adaptation of Vincent Van Gogh’s The Starry Night, 1889.
+ON THE COVER: An adaptation of Vincent Van Gogh’s The Starry Night, 1889.
 The 19th century sky of Vincent’s time — as in eons before, and forever after — holds the key to where we are in time in this present moment.
 The cogs, representing the innumerable cycles of the cosmos, remind us how everything in Nature is intricately connected.
-The EartHeaven calendar realigns us once again, here on Earth, with the natural rhythms and synchronicities of the Heavens above.
+The EartHeaven calendar has been designed to reflect contemporary Geo-Astro-Solar realities, thus realigning us once again, here on Earth, with the natural rhythms and synchronicities of the Heavens above.

 EHc FACTS, I